-Amazon and UAE Food Bank partner to donate and deliver thousands of iftar meals across the UAE

-(MENAFN- IPN) Amazon and UAE Food Bank partner to donate and deliver thousands of iftar meals across the UAE
+Amazon And UAE Food Bank Partner To Donate And Deliver Thousands Of Iftar Meals Across The UAE

-Amazon’s meal donation program ‘Iftar on Wheels’ aims to deliver 50,000 kilograms of food essentials throughout the Holy Month of Ramadan
+(MENAFN- Mid-East) Amazon's meal donation program 'Iftar on Wheels' aims to deliver 50,000 kilograms of food essentials throughout the Holy Month of Ramadan.

 Partnership with the UAE Food Bank enters its fourth year, utilizing Amazon's operations network, scale and technology to reach thousands of underprivileged families in 2024